 As a keyboard player, Andrew’s engagements encompass organ, harpsichord and fortepiano literature and he has given countless performances of concertos by J.S.
 Bach, Handel, C.P.E.
 Bach, Haydn and Mozart.
 In 2007, he toured the UK performing the complete solo organ works of Dieterich Buxtehude, marking the composer's tercentenary year and he is currently involved in performing a complete cycle of J.S.
 Bach’s organ works in the USA.
 His love for chamber music and, in particular, his affinity for keyboard accompaniment has yielded a number of significant collaborations with other leading period-instrumentalists including duo-partnerships with the eminent violinists, Elizabeth Wallfisch, Theresa Caudle and Peter Hanson.
 As a continuo player, he has been engaged by many of the UK's leading period-instrument orchestras and professional choirs, working under such conductors as Nicholas Kraemer, Stephen Layton, Bruno Weil, Sir Stephen Cleobury and Sir Charles Mackerras.
 In 2000, he participated in Sir John Eliot Gardiner’s celebrated Bach Cantata Pilgrimage with the English Baroque Soloists and Monteverdi Choir.

-Andrew continues to maintain an active profile as a recording artist and his multifarious CD recordings have been met with great critical acclaim in the musical Press.
+Andrew maintains an active profile as a recording artist and his multifarious CD recordings have been met with great critical acclaim in the musical Press.
 In 2019 his ensemble, Orpheus Britannicus, was nominated for an International Classical Music Award for their album of Italian, Austrian and Bohemian baroque music for trumpet and strings with the renowned baroque trumpeter, Robert Farley.
 More recent releases include an album of Mozart Sonatas for Violin & Fortepiano with the violinist, Peter Hanson, and J.S.
 Bach’s complete Concertos for Harpsichord and Strings, BWV 1052-1058 & ‘Brandenburg’ Concerto No. 5 with the Hanover Band.
 A further recording with Peter Hanson of Schubert Sonatas for Violin and Fortepiano is scheduled for release in 2024.

 Alongside his busy concert, recording and teaching schedule, Andrew has maintained a life-long commitment to liturgical music, an interest nurtured initially through his early training as a Cathedral chorister and subsequently as Organ Scholar and Acting Precentor at Gonville & Caius College, Cambridge and as deputy Lay-Clerk at St John's College, Cambridge.
 He has since held the positions of Associate Director of Music at the great Butterfield Church of All Saints, Margaret Street in London's West End and Deputy Master of Music of the Chapels Royal, HM Tower of London.
 At present, amongst his diverse portfolio of musical activities in Cambridge, he works throughout the academic year training the Organ Scholars and conducting the Chapel Choir at Trinity Hall with whom, in addition to their regular schedule of services in the College Chapel, he undertakes a number of concerts, recordings and foreign tours.
 He is also Coordinator of the University’s Intercollegiate Organ Scholarship Scheme and Chairman of the Organ Scholars’ Forum, for which he organises an annual series of masterclasses, workshops, recital opportunities and career talks for current Organ students within the University.